samimath/CoderGirlDS/README.md

 ## some examples

-## 'GaltonFamilies.ipynb' : shows some of the data handling and visualization techniques with an example from 'GaltonFamilies.csv'
+ `GaltonFamilies.ipynb` : shows some of the data handling and visualization techniques with an example from `GaltonFamilies.csv`